GetSetAbhi/High-Level-System-Design/database/README.md

 `“If my system needs under 10–20k QPS, I’d start with a relational DB for strong consistency and rich queries.
 But if I'm crossing 100k+ QPS, especially with large-scale writes or flexible schema, I’d prefer a NoSQL system with partitioning and replication built in.”`

+`“Redis can serve 500k to 1M QPS per instance for simple commands like GET and SET.
+For write-heavy or sorted set workloads, I'd estimate around 500k QPS, and scale out using Redis Cluster if needed.”`

 ---

 ## Step 0: Vertical Scaling (Before Anything Else)